talyssonoc/react-laravel/README.md

 * `components`: defaults to `public/js/components.js`

 Your `components.js` file should also be included at your view, and all your components must be at the `window` object.

+# Thanks

+This package is inspired at [react-rails](https://github.com/reactjs/react-rails).